Did you know that while you’re busy sleeping, your bedroom is having a big impact on your whole being?

 When you can’t see the door, you’ll know on a subconscious level that an intruder would have the advantage.
 This may make you on guard all night long.
 You’ll sleep better and the room will feel and look better when your bed has this commanding view.
 When this isn’t possible, you can strategically use a mirror to give yourself a commanding view from the bed.

 Keep your bed out of the pathway of the door

 Doorways bring in the flow of energy to a room and it can negatively impact your vital energy to sleep in this direct flow.
 The best place for a bed is against a solid wall with no window behind it, positioned so that you can see the main door to the room without being in the path of a door.
 It’s not always possible to follow all of these guidelines because most architects did not design bedrooms with Feng Shui in mind!
 We can always make the most out of what we have and see improvement.

 The strongest bed has a solid headboard securely attached to the bed frame.
 I don’t recommend a foot board because people usually end up bumping into them and find them annoying.
 Tall foot boards can also produce a feeling of being locked in.

 Don’t neglect your bedroom

 The bedroom is the most private room in the house.
-Because of this, sometimes people neglect it or overcrowd it with stuff.
-Remember, your bedroom is the most important room!
-If this is you, then take a few steps to improve the most important room in the house:
+Because of this, often people neglect it or overcrowd it with stuff.
+If this is you, then take a few steps to improve the most important room in your house:

 - Clear out the clutter, and make space for the chi to flow.